Skip to main content

 </StackPanel>

-Use when: You have a short, linear list of controls: a toolbar, a settings form, a group of buttons, or a menu.
+Use when: You want a short, linear series of controls, such as a toolbar, settings form, or menu.

 WrapPanel

-Lays out children left to right (or top to bottom), wrapping to a new line when the edge is reached.
+Lays out children left to right (or top to bottom), wrapping to a new line on reaching the edge.

 <Button Content="One" />